hackclub/hackclub/workshops/BMI_app/README.md

 This is the only textproperty we will change
 ---
-Label_weight Text  Property  :"to      Type Weight"
+Label_weight Text  Property       : to     " Type Weight"

-Labe_height Text   Property  :"to      type weight"
+Labe_height Text   Property       : to      type weight"

-Button_calulate Text property :"to      Calculate BMI"
+Button_calulate Text property     : to      "Calculate BMI"

-Text_BMI Text property :"to      BMI value: "
+Text_BMI Text property            : to     " BMI value: "

-BMI_value Text property :"to      nothing please ❗️delete the text in there❗️and don’t add any text "
+BMI_value Text property           : to      "nothing please ❗️delete the text in there❗️and don’t add any text "

-Text_Diagnosis Text property  :"to      Diagnosis:"
+Text_Diagnosis Text property      : to     " Diagnosis:"

-Diagnosis_report Text property:"to      nothing please delete the text in there and don’t add any text."
+Diagnosis_report Text property    : to     " nothing please delete the text in there and don’t add any text."

 ---